erzk/zooplaR/README.md

 ### About

-*Work in progress*

 This package is an API wrapper for accessing the UK housing market data from [Zoopla](http://www.zoopla.co.uk/).
+Check the package's [website](https://erzk.github.io/zooplaR/) for more examples.

 ### Installation